The 2015 Middle School Play Festival will be held on Saturday, March 21; locations TBA.

 Excellence in Acting: 10 awards will be given, 5 to female actors and 5 to male actors.

-Outstanding Achievement in Ensemble Acting: 1 award will be presented.
+Outstanding Achievement in Ensemble Acting: 1 award will be given.

-Outstanding Achievement in Acting: 2 awards will be presented, 1 to a female actor and 1 to a male actor.
+Outstanding Achievement in Acting: 2 awards will be given, 1 to a female actor and 1 to a male actor.

 Excellence in Directing: 3 awards will be given.

-Student Achievement in Design and Production Awards: Design and Production is typically recognized in the Theatre Arts Awards category, with the award often shared by the whole cast or the adult design team.
-These awards will continue to be presented.
+Student Achievement in Design and Production Awards: Design and Production is typically recognized in the Theatre Arts Awards category, with the award often shared by the whole cast or an adult design team.
 The Student Achievement in Design and Production Awards will recognize achievement that may not be easily seen onstage.
-This could be excellence in stage management, public relations, design, crew leadership, etc. Awards will be presented to students who have demonstrated excellent skills and (when appropriate) leadership qualities, which enhanced your festival production.
-For these awards, teachers may nominate students and the NCTC representatives will evaluate the nominations and determine award recipients.
-The NCTC representative(s) may choose to award up to 10 Excellence in Student Design and Production awards and up to 2 awards for Outstanding Achievement.
+This could be excellence in stage management, public relations, design, crew leadership, etc. Awards will be presented to students who have demonstrated excellent skills and (when appropriate) leadership qualities, which enhanced your Festival production.
+For these awards, teachers may nominate students and NCTC Board/Staff representatives will evaluate the nominations and determine award recipients.

-Teachers may nominate up to three students (or up to three teams of students) by completing the nomination form.
-Nominations must be printed out and submitted to the NCTC representative no later than 2pm on the day of the festival.
-Click here for the nomination form.
+Each teacher may submit up to 3 nomination forms, and may nominate individual students or teams of students who worked together.
+Nominations must be printed out and submitted to the onsite NCTC representative no later than 2pm on the day of the Festival.
+Click here for the Nomination Form.